powertac/sample-broker/README.md

 where arguments can include:

 * `--config config-file.properties` specifies an optional properties file that can set username, password, server URL, and other broker properties.
-If not given, the file broker.properties in the current working directory will be used.
+Configuration in this config file will override individual properties that appear in the file broker.properties in the current working directory.
+Note that the config file cannot be in the top-level directory or in the config directory because those are automatically searched by configuration.
 * `--jms-url tcp://host.name:61616` overrides the JMS URL for the sim server.
 In a tournament setting this value is supplied by the tournament infrastructure, but this option can be handy for local testing.
 * `--repeat-count n` instructs the broker to run n sessions, completely reloading its context and restarting after each session completes.
 Default value is 1.
 * `--repeat-hours h` instructs the broker to attempt to run sessions repeatedly for h hours.
 This is especially useful in a tournament situation, where the number of games may not be known, but the duration of the tournament can be approximated.
 If repeat-count is given, this argument will be ignored.